siddharthkapatel45/Reddit_Project/README.md

 ## Deployment

-Greddiit is fully containerized using Docker, with separate containers for the backend, frontend, and Nginx, ensuring a seamless deployment process.
-The services are orchestrated via `docker-compose` to maintain a scalable and efficient infrastructure.
+Greddiit is fully Doker containerized using , with separate containers for the backend, frontend, and Nginx, ensuring a seamless deployment process.
+The services are orchestrated via `-compose` to maintain a scalable and efficient infrastructure.